 One of my brilliant, trillion-dollar ideas was text-to-blog.
 You send a text to a phone number and it appears on your website.
 Brilliant, I know.
 Novel, definitely.
-I wanted a simple solution for myself and had seen val.town recently, so I figured I could that and Twilio to create text-to-blog functionality for myself.
+I wanted a simple solution for myself and had seen val.town recently, so I figured I could use that and Twilio to create text-to-blog functionality for myself.

 My first plan was to use Twilio, consume Twilio's webhooks for each received SMS, and then use Github’s APIs to update a JSON file that is my data source for my texts/blog entries.
 This is nice because my long-form posts and notes live in GitHub and are created/updated/deleted via git commits.
 I would also get deploys for free because my Vercel project redeploys after every commit.
 I need deploys because my site is a static site generated using 11ty.